astropy/photutils/docs/photutils/index.rst

 y) = (0, 0)`` corresponds to the center of the lowest, leftmost array element.
 This means that the value of ``data[0, 0]`` is taken as the value over the range ``-0.5 < x <= 0.5``, ``-0.5 < y <= 0.5``.
 Note
-that this differs from the SourceExtractor_, IRAF_, and FITS conventions, in which the center of the lowest, leftmost array element is ``(1, 1)``.
+that this differs from the SourceExtractor_, IRAF_, FITS, and ds9_ conventions, in which the center of the lowest, leftmost array element is ``(1, 1)``.